matatk/agrip/audioquake/manuals/user-manual-part02.md

 If turned on, you'll hear a sound to your left, in front of you and to your right to indicate if a [wall](../id1/sound/nav/wall.wav), [slope](../id1/sound/nav/slope.wav) (which could be some steps or a ramp) or a [door](../id1/sound/nav/door.wav) is present near you in any of these directions.
 The sounds get louder the closer you are to the obstacle in question.

 The sound that walls make falls off more quickly than the sound steps/ramps and doors make.
-Also, side wall warnings are off by default—though you'll always be told about doors and slopes to your left and right.
+Also, side wall warnings are off by default&mdash;though you'll always be told about doors and slopes to your left and right.
 The fact that walls are given lower priority than slopes and doors should allow you to locate the key features of the map more efficiently.
 You can toggle the announcement of walls to your left and right with the <kbd>E</kbd> key.
 All obstacle sounds can be turned off with the <kbd>W</kbd> key.

 ##### Wall hit and touch warnings